Not everyone needs a separate Dutch work permit to legally work in the Netherlands – find out if you need a Dutch work permit for your situation.

 If you want to come to the Netherlands to work as an au pair, your residence permit (with work authorization) must be arranged by an au pair agency recognized by the Dutch immigration authorities.
 You can only work up to 30 hours a week for the host family and undertake previously agreed daily tasks – you can’t do any other type of work.
 Au pair residence permits are valid for one year, and are not extendable.
 If you wanted to stay on and work in the Netherlands beyond a year, you would need to apply for a different type of residence permit or leave the country.

 For more information, see Dutch residence permits for au pairs.

-Canadians, Australians and New Zealanders can apply for one-year working holiday schemes, while some other nationalities can live in the Netherlands for one year under private exchange programmes.
+Canadians, Australians and New Zealanders can apply for one-year working holiday schemes, while some other nationalities can live in the Netherlands for one year under private exchange programs.

-For more information, see Dutch residence permits for exchange programmes.
+For more information, see Dutch residence permits for exchange programs.

 Seasonal workers are those who come to the Netherlands for up to 24 weeks a year to work in seasonal employment.
 Your employer will need to get a work permit in your name, as well as a residence permit in the event of long-term stays.

 For more information, see Dutch resident permits for seasonal/short-term contract workers.